openpracticelibrary/openpracticelibrary/src/pages/practice/split-testing-a-b-testing.md

 ---
 templateKey: practice-page
-title: Split Testing - A/B Testing
+title: Split Testing - A/B Testin
 subtitle: Quantitative testing of two alternative designs to learn which better leads to a specific goal
 date: 2018-12-17T22:03:07.370Z